-Procreate is a drawing and art program that has really become one of the hallmarks of the digital art world.
+Procreate is a drawing and art program that has really become one of the hallmarks of the digital art world since its launch in 2011.
 To say that it is a powerhouse is an understatement.
-The problem is that Procreate is really well known and some amazing artists have created some incredible pieces of work with it.
-Why is this a problem?
-Well, it can scare away beginning artists who don’t feel like they are “at that level yet.” which is a shame.
+I LOVE Procreate and can honestly give a glowing Procreate review.

-Procreate is a digital art app that is great for all levels of artists, from beginning to advanced.
-That said, beginners will want to invest in their Procreate education to grow their skills and make the most out of the program.
+Procreate is a digital art app that is worth it for beginning and advanced artists alike.
+That said, beginners will want to take the time to learn Procreate properly in order to grow their skills and make the most out of the program.

 I’ve written a lot about how much of a fangirl I am of Canva and I’m just as much of a fangirl of Procreate as well.
 These two programs have completely changed my art life for the better.

 No matter how you would categorize my skills with this program now, I started off as a complete beginner and went through the journey of figuring out how to make the program work for me.
 Luckily, it didn’t take long.

 Even though, there are some important things you need to know and consider as a beginner diving into Procreate.

 If you’re interested in checking out some of the best digital drawing accessories to make drawing on your iPad easier, click here!

 Alright, I have to admit that I’m a sucker for buying new technology.
 Having an excuse to buy an iPad and an Apple Pencil was pretty great.

 We picked everything up at the Apple Store and headed over to Best Buy to buy a case.
 Well, there was a PetSmart next store that was having a dog adoption.
 We never ended up getting that iPad case, but we did wind up with an adorable pup.
 So, if you want to buy an iPad and Apple Pencil after this, might as well buy it online so that you don’t accidentally come home with a puppy.